sreejesh44/Sree1/README.md

 # maven-project
-Project source code for Intelliq
+Project source code for Intelliq It